 Figure 2 - Short Sensing Capabilities field

-The Sensing Support subfield indicates support for any type of DMG sensing (except DMG passive sensing).
+The Sensing Support subfield indicates support for any type of DMG sensing (except DMG passive sensing) as described in 11.21.18.3 (DMG sensing (SENS) procedure).

 The Passive Sensing Support subfield indicates support for DMG passive sensing by providing information about beacons direction and optional location.

-The Accurate Timing of Beacons indicates that the time interval between beacons is sample accurate.
+The Accurate Timing of Beacons subfield indicates that the time interval between beacons is sample accurate.

-The Location Available indicates that the AP can provide its location for passive sensing.
+The Location Available for Passive subfield indicates that the AP can provide its location for passive sensing.

 9.4.2.y1 DMG Passive Sensing Beacon Info element